Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 What to Expect

 This tour offers a combination of easy terrain mixed with moderate hills.
-Our VBT support vehicle is always available for those who would like assistance.
+Our VBT support vehicle is available for those who would like assistance.
+There will be sections of dedicated bike paths where the VBT support vehicle is not able to access.
 Ideal for beginning and experienced cyclists.

 • Biking: 2-4.5 hours|